TBye101/MagicalLife/ClassDescriptions.md

 2nd Level:

+Poison resistance:

+A monks willpower can be strong enough to force internal organs to keep working, even if they should have stopped working a long time ago.
++20% poison resistance.

 HP: + 1d10 +2
 TH (To Hit): + 1

 3rd Level:

-Fire Resistence:
+Fire Resistance:

-Upon reaching level 3, it is time for monks to be trained in fire resistence.
-A monks body is burned TODO:
+Upon reaching level 3, it is time to be trained in fire resistance.
+Monks voluntarily submit their hands to fire, and through their faith, they ignore the pain.
+Their deity may choose to have the fire take no effect.
++20% fire resistance.

 4th Level:

 TH (To Hit): + 1